superbrothers/kubernetes-docs/kubectl_create_job.md

   # Create a job
   kubectl create job my-job --image=busybox

-  # Create a job with command
+  # Create a job with a command
   kubectl create job my-job --image=busybox -- date

-  # Create a job from a CronJob named "a-cronjob"
+  # Create a job from a cron job named "a-cronjob"
   kubectl create job test-job --from=cronjob/a-cronjob
 ```